saket/telephoto/readme.md

 https://github.com/saket/telephoto/assets/2387680/77d559f4-04cd-459b-be90-fb272e7a1ee0

 Designing a cohesive media experience for Android can be a lot of work.
-Telephoto aims to make that easier by offering some building blocks.
+Telephoto aims to make that easier by offering some building blocks for Compose UI.

 ### [Zoomable Image](https://saket.github.io/telephoto/zoomableimage/)
 _Drop-in_ replacement for `Image()` composables featuring support for pan & zoom gestures and automatic sub&#8209;sampling of large images that'd otherwise not fit into memory.